AlexGidiotis/Document-Classifier-LSTM/README.md

 1) In order to train your own model you must prepare your data set using the data_prep.py script.
 The preprocessing converts to lower case, tokenizes and removes very short words.
 The preprocessed files and label files should be saved in a /data folder.

-2) You can now run the classifier.py script that will build and train the model.
+2) You can now run classifier.py or hatt_classifier.py to build and train the models.

-3) The trained model is exported to json and the weights to h5 for later use.
+3) The trained models are exported to json and the weights to h5 for later use.

 ## Requirements